lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 I'm back home during the COVID-19 pandemic, and life is complicated, scary.
 America is divided.
 Friends are getting sick, and family members have passed away.
 Nostalgia for a simpler time is strong.

 I've pulled out all my old Macintoshes, my old disks.
-The same ones 12 year old me had in plastic disk folio when a bully pushed me over, causing them to spill on the steps of the portable classroom.
+The same ones 12 year old me had in plastic disk case when a bully pushed me over, causing them to spill on the steps of the portable classroom.
 Simpler times, maybe, but not perfect.

 But I have my little escape.
 My little [Performa 200](https://everymac.com/systems/apple/mac_performa/specs/mac_performa_200.html) (aka Mac Classic II).
 A black and white, 9" display.
-A clicky mechanical keyboard.
-One mouse button.
+A clicky mechanical keyboard and a one button mouse.

 I plug it in.
 I power it on.
 Checkerboard background, a sign of damaged components.